-Figure 85.11 illustrates the block diagram of a sensor RF interface for operation at 433 MHz [32].
-This RF interface has a differential (instrumentation) analog input for interference reduction purposes and allows the connection of other types of transducers.
-The analog-to-digital conversion is done by $\Sigma\Delta$ modulator for coding the input analog signals, whose result is a bitstream for encapsulation in a frame for RF transmission.
-As stated by Morais et al. [32], this interface was especially designed for connecting into the soil moisture transducer developed by Valente et al. [33].
-The wireless instrument illustrated in Figure 85.11b was developed for measuring the soil moisture of greenhouses and uses the latter RF interface to send the acquired data to an external storing and/or analyzing unit.
+Figure 6.11 shows the block diagram of a sensorial RF interface for operation at 433 MHz [32].
+This RF interface has a differential (instrumentation) analog input for interference reduction purposes and allows the connection of other types of sensors.
+The analog-to-digital conversion is done by a $\Sigma\Delta$ modulator for coding the input analog signals, whose result is a bit stream for encapsulation in a frame for RF transmission.
+As stated by Morais et al. [32], this interface was especially designed for connecting into the soil moisture sensor developed by Valente et al. [33].
+The wireless instrument illustrated in Figure 6.11b was developed for measuring the soil moisture of greenhouses and uses the latter RF interface to send the acquired data into an external storing and/or analyzing unit.